PowerGenome/PowerGenome/example_system_efs/settings_documentation.md

 type: str

 description: Pointer to a csv file with hourly (not normalized) profiles for demand response resources in each region/year/scenario.
-The top four rows are 1) the name of the DR resource (matching key values in the settings parameter `demand_response_resources`), 2) the model year, 3) the scenario name (scenarios are selected using the `demand_response` settings parameter), and 4) the model region from `model_regions`.
+The top four rows are 1) the name of the DR resource (matching key values in the settings parameter `flexible_demand_resources`), 2) the model year, 3) the scenario name (scenarios are selected using the `demand_response` settings parameter), and 4) the model region from `model_regions`.

 ### emission_policies_fn